Backoff calculations.

 Introduction

 Existing rules of thumb do not provide a precise method to make a compromise between an high backoff, which wastes power, and a low backoff, which may not provide enough linearity.
 The peak to average power ratio (PAPR) is insufficient since it does not indicate how often peak levels are reached.
-Using reasonable approximations, this report aims to provide a simple and effective approach to backoff estimation.

 Modelling